Clinical evaluation

 Clinical evaluation is the procedure for collecting, evaluating and analysing clinical data on a medical device to verify that the clinical evidence proves the safety and effectiveness of the medical device.

-What is a clinical evaluation?
+What is a clinical evaluation for medical devices?

+Clinical evaluation for medical devices is the systematic process of assessing the clinical performance, safety, and efficacy of a medical device.
 The clinical evaluation is the responsibility of every manufacturer of a medical device, regardless of the declared class of the medical device.
 It is a continuous procedure, with reliable methodology, to collect, assess and analyse clinical data on the medical device, to verify whether the clinical evidence provided confirms the conformity of the medical device with the essential requirements for safety and efficacy in use in accordance with the instructions provided by the manufacturer.
 The clinical evaluation makes it possible to determine the level of acceptability of the benefit-risk balance under the conditions of use of the medical device.

 On what basis the clinical evaluation is performed?